 This regional project focused on Burundi, Kenya and Madagascar to support the enabling environment, connectivity and preparation for eGovernment applications.
 This project supported by World Bank and partners and implemented by Ministère des Télécommunications, de l'Information, de la Communication et des Relations avec le Parlement commenced in 2007.
 The project in Burundi was restructured in April 2013 with the project life extended until April 2014.

-The ICT Executive Secretariat (SETIC) sponsored the creation of Burundi NREN through the establishment of a physical Last Mile connection to 15 public and private higher education institutions which form the core members of BERNET.
+The ICT Executive Secretariat (SETIC) sponsored the creation of Burundi NREN through the establishment of a physical Last Mile connection to 15 public and private higher education institutions, which form the core members of BERNET.
 SETIC has also secured the Association's membership in UbuntuNetAlliance and acquired a block of IP addresses from Afrinic.
-BERNET is up and running as a non-profit Association in formation governed by an Executive Committee supported by an in-house Technical Team.
-Through UbuntuNet Alliance BERNET should benefit from the Africa Connect 2 project.
+BERNET is up and running as a non-profit Association since 2014 governed by an Executive Committee supported by an in-house Technical Team.
+To date fifteen universities are connected to BERNET leveraging discounted pricing put in place with Burundi Backbone System Company.
+However, most institutions have access to limited connectivity compared to the number of users within the institution.
+In 2016 BERNET was accredited as an Internet Service Provider and are now connecting some government institutions.
+Through UbuntuNet Alliance BERNET has the potential to benefit from the Africa Connect 2 project but to date the matching funding at national level has not been secured.